InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - emotional maturity to deal with stressful social situations
 - sufficient standing in the organization to effectively advocate the communities and the products needs
-- willingness to spend less time on coding and instead also take on potentially time consuming community oriented tasks.
+- willingness to use their skills and spend intentional time to uplevel contributors so that they can make more contributions that they could have on their own (force multiplier)

 ## Conclusion